 Checking and repairing loose frets

-If you have ruled out sympathetic resonance, don’t believe insufficient neck relief to be the problem, and checked for loose frets then the cause of your dead fret is likely to be an uneven fret due to the frets wearing unevenly, causing one fret to be higher.
+If you have ruled out sympathetic resonance, the neck relief is fine, and you have checked for loose frets then the cause of your dead fret is likely to be an uneven fret caused by uneven fret wear.

-The three different lengths are used to span three frets as you go higher up the neck.
-Generally, the longer side is used up to the 11th – 12th fret but once past the 12th fret as the frets are narrower you will need to use the two shorter sides of the rocker.
+The three different lengths are used to span three frets as you move further up the neck.
+Generally, the longer side is used up to the 11th – 12th fret but once past the 12th fret as the frets become narrower you will need to use the two shorter sides of the rocker.

 Fixing High Frets

-But, if you have the necessary tools and have a less valuable guitar to practice on, be sure to protect the guitar’s fretboard by masking or utilizing fret guards (which sit on top of the fret and protect the surrounding fretboard) and then file the fret down to the same height.
-Next, taking a 3 corner file or dedicated crowning file begin to crown the fret to reduce the surface area at the point of contact for the strings before polishing the fret using 1200 grit sandpaper, followed by super-fine grade steel wool.
-Keep in mind, in most cases becoming competent at fretwork requires many, many hours of practice.
+But, if you have the necessary tools and have a less valuable guitar to practice on, be sure to protect the guitar’s fretboard by masking or utilizing fret guards (which sit on top of the fret and protect the surrounding fretboard).

 I hope the information above helps you identify and repair dead frets.
 As previously mentioned, due to sympathetic resonance in some cases fixing dead frets is difficult and some guitarists choose to live with the problem.
-However, in the majority of cases, a dead fret will be caused by a high fret which as shown above can easily be identified using a fret rocker, or if you don’t have one available a credit card or similar item.
-Once the fret is identified, it’s up to you whether you attempt to repair the fret yourself or take the guitar to a luthier but keep in mind, unless you have experience doing fretwork you can damage the guitar resulting in an expensive refretting job so only tackle if experienced or happen to be working on an old guitar you don’t particularly value.
+However, in the majority of cases, a dead fret will be caused by a high fret which as shown above can easily be identified using a fret rocker.
+If you enjoyed this article be sure to check out my other articles on acoustic guitar maintenance.